zeiss-digital-innovation/jee-mongodb-showcase/README.md

    - Of course you can use any other MongoDB installation.
    - For more information (i.e. database prerequisites) see the folders README.

-2. Start a backend and the frontend:
+2. Start a backend and a frontend:
    - See each subproject README for exact commands and ports (examples below).
+   - The backends are configured to run under http://localhost:8080/zdi-geo-service/api/
+   - Swagger for the backends is available under http://localhost:8080/zdi-geo-service/swagger/index.html

 3. Open a frontend in your browser:
    - Angular frontend: http://localhost:4200